OpenNebula/docs/source/deployment/cloud_design/opennebula_provisioning_model.rst

 OpenNebula Provisioning Model
 ================================================================================

+In a small installation with a few hosts, you can use OpenNebula without giving much thought to infrastructure partitioning and provisioning.
+But for medium and large deployments you will probably want to provide some level of isolation and structure.
 This guide is meant for cloud architects, builders and administrators, to help them understand the OpenNebula model for managing and provisioning virtual resources.
 This model is a result of our collaboration with our user community during the last years.
-Although OpenNebula has been designed and developed to be easy to adapt to individual enterprise use cases and processes, and to perform fine-tuning of multiple aspects, OpenNebula brings a pre-defined model for cloud provisioning and consumption that offers an integrated and comprehensive framework for resource allocation and isolation in federated data centers and hybrid cloud deployments.

-This guide also illustrates the three main types of cloud infrastructures that are implemented with OpenNebula:

-* Data center infrastructure management
-* Simple cloud provisioning model
-* Advanced cloud provisioning model

 The Infrastructure Perspective
 ================================================================================

-In a small installation with a few hosts, you can use OpenNebula without giving much thought to infrastructure federation and partitioning.
-But for medium and large deployments you will probably want to provide some level of isolation and structure.
-Common large IT shops have multiple Data Centers (DCs), each one of them consisting of several physical Clusters of infrastructure resources (Hosts, Networks and Datastores).
+Common large IT shops have multiple Data Centers (DCs), each one running its own OpenNebula instance and consisting of several physical Clusters of infrastructure resources (Hosts, Networks and Datastores).
 These Clusters could present different architectures and software/hardware execution environments to fulfill the needs of different workload profiles.
 Moreover, many organizations have access to external public clouds to build hybrid cloud scenarios where the private capacity of the Data Centers is supplemented with resources from external clouds, like Amazon AWS, to address peaks of demand.
-OpenNebula provides a single comprehensive framework to dynamically allocate all these available resources to the multiple groups of users.

 For example, you could have two Data Centers in different geographic locations, Europe and USA West Coast, and an agreement for cloudbursting with a public cloud provider, such as Amazon, and/or Azure.
 Each Data Center runs its own zone or full OpenNebula deployment.
 Multiple OpenNebula Zones can be configured as a federation, and in this case they will share the same user accounts, groups, and permissions across Data Centers.